 Melbourne Felony Attorney

-Melbourne Criminal Defense Lawyer
+Criminal Defense Lawyer Serving Melbourne

 If you have been charged with a felony, our Melbourne criminal defense attorney knows that you are probably experiencing a whirlwind of emotions and anxieties.
 You do not have to climb up the mountain that is the justice system on your own.
 At Steven G. Casanova, P.A., we have an extensive background and unique insight into the law that can help give you a significant advantage when taking a stand against the prosecution.
+Contact our firm for the representation you deserve today!

 Costs of Being a Convicted Felon